A Multiplicative Ergodic Theorem for Discontinuous Random Dynamical Systems and Applications: Introduction

+In this paper, we prove a MET for two-sided linear cocycles discontinuous in $t$ under two weaker integrability conditions.
+These cocycles have countable jump discontinuities in time.
+On one side, by the MET, exponential stability of a number of SDEs with non-Gaussian L\'evy noise is solved.
+On the other side, METs in \cite{la, ms1} are generalized by the MET.
+Besides, our proof is different from Oseledet's one in \cite{ose}, but follows \cite{Franco, ll} with the help of Lemma \ref{met1}.

 This paper is arranged as follows.
-In Section \ref{prelim}, we introduce discontinuous cocycles, flags, and L\'evy processes for $t\geq 0$ and $t\leq 0$, respectively.
-A multiplicative ergodic theorem (Theorem \ref{met2}) for linear cocycles which are discontinuous in $t$ is proved in Section \ref{met}.
-In Section \ref{exam}, we illustrate this MET by applying it to an example of linear stochastic differential systems with L\'evy processes.
-Finally, in Section \ref{sde}, we consider Lyapunov exponents for a linear stochastic differential equation with a $\alpha$-stable L\'evy motion.
+In Section \ref{prelim}, we introduce linear cocycles discontinuous in $t$, flags, and L\'evy processes for $t\geq 0$.
+Two motivated examples are placed in Section \ref{exam}.
+A multiplicative ergodic theorem (Theorem \ref{met2}) for two-sided linear cocycles which are discontinuous in $t$ is proved in Section \ref{met}.
+Moreover, we illustrate this MET by applying it to the two examples in Section \ref{exam} .

 The following convention will be used throughout the paper: $C$ with or without indices will denote different positive constants (depending on the indices) whose values vary.